JesseEisen/DailyKeep/_posts/2016-08-08-lua-overview.md

 ### Return skips other code

-Use `return` to return from function, like the `exit` in c
+Use `return` to return from function, like the `exit` in c.

-A good example is `table.sort`, which can optionally take a custom less than function
+A good example is `table sort`, which can optionally take a custom less than function

 ```lua
 > list = {{3},{5},{2},{-1}}